Travel Insurance for Coronavirus

 - If you have an underlying medical condition and your GP advises that you cannot travel on that basis then your claim will be considered subject to medical evidence.

 - One of the Insured events detailed under the Cancellation / Curtailment / Change of Itinerary sections is: A Natural Catastrophe causing the local government or national government of the destination country to declare a state of emergency or the Foreign & Commonwealth Office recommending against all but essential travel;

-Please note: it is not the intention of the policy to respond in the event that a local / national government of a particular country declare a state of emergency and as a result of that declaration our Foreign & Commonwealth Office recommend against all but essential travel.
+Please note: it is not the intention of the policy to respond in the event that a local / national government of a particular country declare a state of emergency and as a result of that declaration our Foreign & Commonwealth Office recommend against all but essential travel (except where this is due to a Natural Catastrophe).
 Insurers do however accept that the wording is open to interpretation and they are willing to consider claims in these circumstances.
 In the first instance please seek to recover your outlay from the airlines (refunds are usually given when flights are cancelled), tour operators, accommodation providers, debit and credit card companies.
-We are finding that the airlines and tour operators are being very flexible and accommodating in these exceptional times and the travel policy should be the last resort and when all other avenues have been exhausted then a claim could be submitted.

 - Aviva are asking that all claims are reported via the email box: firstname.lastname@example.org this will ensure that the claim is logged.
 Insurers are experiencing an exceptionally high volume of calls to the claims helpline and delays should be expected.

 - If you need to contact the Insurance Brokers Gallagher, the following email addresses should be used:-